Overcoming status quo bias involves understanding its influence in the workplace.

 Sticking with what we know or like may be entirely rational, the product of a careful weighing up of options before the decision is made.
 But, more often than not, it’s entirely irrational, leading us to ignore evidence or reject options for choices that might actually benefit us, whether that a better-tasting version of Coke or a more diverse workforce.

 That’s status quo bias and that’s why it’s potentially so damaging.
 Unsurprisingly, it interacts with a range of psychological principles:

-- It’s related to loss aversion, the principle that we weigh the potential for loss greater than the potential for gain.
+- It’s related to loss aversion, the principle that the potential for loss weighs greater than the potential for gain.